 How are hedge funds trading Daktronics, Inc. (NASDAQ:DAKT)?

-Heading into the fourth quarter of 2016, a total of 14 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 56% from the second quarter of 2016.
-By comparison, 7 hedge funds held shares or bullish call options in DAKT heading into this year.
-So, let’s see which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+Heading into the fourth quarter of 2019, a total of 14 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 56% from the second quarter of 2019.
+Below, you can check out the change in hedge fund sentiment towards DAKT over the last 17 quarters.
+So, let’s review which hedge funds were among the top holders of the stock and which hedge funds were making big moves.